StephenHosking/github-from-scratch/_posts/2013-07-01-using-a-layout.md

 ## What did you just do?

 Remember the data we put into the config file?
 Turns out each page can have its own set of data within *front matter*.
 Everything between the two three-minus lines is frontmatter.
 As with config, you can put all kinds of data within a page.
 Actually you're already using a specific *data format* called *Yaml*.
-Wasn't so hard so learn, that *data format*, right?
+Wasn't so hard to learn, that *data format*, right?
 Key, colon, value.

 In your layout you now use a `site.title` which is read from the config file and a `page.title` which comes from the front matter in your pages.
 In case you are wondering: `<hr />` is a HTML Tag for printing out a simple horizontal line, or *horizontal rule*.